HUB-ADHARSH/SQL-DATA-ANALYTICAL-PROJECT/README.md

 - Modular script design for clarity and reuse
 - Consistent naming and formatting across all queries
 - Ready-to-integrate with BI tools or reporting layers
+---
+## 📄 LICENSE

+This project is licensed under the MIT License.
+You are free to use, modify, and share this project with proper attribution.

+---

+🌟 ABOUT ME

+ADHARSH C ==> ARTIFICIAL INTELLIGENCE & DATA SCIENCE ENGINEER
+---